denten-books/plain-text/2-device.md

 wonder about its history as a mechanism and ask, what are its technological antecedents?
 What would happen, for example, if Turing attempted to patent his device?
 What prior art would he cite in his patent application?
-In an answer to these question we discover that the Turing machine belongs to a long lineage of controlling devices.
+In an answer to these questions we discover that the Turing machine belongs to a long lineage of controlling devices.
 The electronic book belongs to the same history by association.

 Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s, at the time Turing authored his influential paper.
-In practice, his proposal would require first, an apparatus capable of "scanning" and "erasing" a "finite number of symbols."
+In practice, his proposal would require first an apparatus capable of "scanning" and "erasing" a "finite number of symbols."
 Second, we would need what Turing calls "one-dimensional paper," divided into discrete squares "like a child's arithmetic book."[^ln1-infinite] Furthermore, we would need some